baxterwells/Portfolio/Independent Video Game Development/README.md

 Link to play [Plundered & Going Under](https://misnomer2.itch.io/plundered-and-going-under) *(playable in-browser!)*

 # Procedural Content Studies
-I have taken direct studies into the use of procedural content in video games -- such as the terrain generation in Minecraft!
+I have taken direct studies into the use of procedural content in video games (like the terrain generation found in Minecraft).
 Below are some examples of the results of these studies.

 ### Terrain Generation
 ![An image demonstrating procedural terrain generation, with a flag on the peak of a snowcapped mountain.](<Assets/Procedural Content Studies/Photos/TerrainGen1.png>)